gotmax23/ansible-role-pass/README.md

 Ansible role that installs password-store (pass), the standard Unix password manager.

+## Beta Warning
+**This role is currently in beta and is not intended for production use.
+Breaking changes may occur between releases, so please make sure to read the release notes.**
 ## Requirements

 If you are using Enterprise Linux (CentOS, Rocky Linux, Alamlinux, RHEL, etc.), you need to install the EPEL repository.
 You can use the [`robertdebock.epel`](https://github.com/robertdebock/ansible-role-epel) role to do so.
 See the [example playbook](#example-playbook) for a a full example.